Measuring Engagement

 We have partnered with Gallup to create and administer an employee engagement survey that will launch in February 2026.

-The survey uses the model described above to better understand how our employees experience their work, highlight where we are doing well, and provide actionable insights and tools for areas where we need to grow.
+The survey and the post-survey conversations and action planning uses the model described above to better understand how our employees experience their work, highlight where we are doing well, and provide actionable insights and tools for areas where we need to grow.

 Survey Logistics